Poker Quiz! Trip Eights on the River, What Do You Do Here?

-Trip Eights on the River-optimized.gif
+Trip Eights on the River - updated

-In this hand we raised from the Hijack seat preflop with a suited connector and flopped trips on a board with a flush draw.
+PRO ANSWER: In this hand we raised from the Hijack seat preflop with a suited connector and flopped trips on a board with a flush draw.
 We make bets on both the flop and turn and get called both times by the player on the Button.
 The river does not complete the flush draw and our opponent makes a pot-sized bet after we check.

 Since the flush draw did not come in, there are a fair number of combinations of missed flush draws in our opponent’s range.
 Our hand will win against their range often enough to rule out folding as an option, but what about calling versus raising?